jolatechno/QuIDS/README.md

 #### simple truncation

 `simple_truncation` is a `bool` variable (default is `false`, but can be set to `true` by compilling with the `SIMPLE_TRUNCATION` flag).
 Is `simple_truncation` is `true`, then truncation simply consist in selecting the n highest probability objects.
 Otherwise object are selected with some probabilistic aspect, with the probability of keeping an object being proportional to the probability of each object.

-#### truncation tolerance

-`truncation_tolerance` represent the maximum imbalance between the target and the actual truncated size.
-It should be significantly smaller then `safety_margin` to insure stabiliy.
-Its default is `0.125` or for 12.5%.

-#### truncation max and min step

-`max_truncation_step` and `min_truncation_step` represent the maximum and minimum relative truncation allowed at each iteration of the truncation algorithm (default is respectivly `2` and `0.05`).
-This limit is used for stability.

 #### load balancing bucket per thread